ROTehc/docs/source/_build/html/_sources/conclusion.rst.txt

 |check| The nodeMCU has only one analogic input and our idea is 3 or 4 sensors per device.

-|uncheck| Every device needs to have an associated coordenades in the CSE.
+|check| Every device needs to have an associated coordenades in the CSE.

+|check| Application needs actuators to be "smart"

+|check| Compute neighbours based on location

+|check| CORS-error when accessing the data from frontend